Sexual objectification II

 This is a continuation of the previous post which has nothing to do with running.
 My mentor has instructed me to use this platform to tell about my experiences as I’m prepared for a future role.

-In the last post I wrote about undressing in front of a window in my living room so that I could be seen by a young, attractive woman who lived in the next-door apartment.
-I didn’t think it wise to do this, but mentor easily compels me to do things against my will.
+In the last post I wrote about undressing in front of a window in my living room so that I could be seen by a young woman who lived next-door.
+I didn’t think it wise to do this, but mentor compels me to do things against my will.

 As the weeks passed, I became less enthused to continue.
-It seemed to me it was becoming old hat for my neighbor.
+It seemed that it was becoming old hat for my neighbor.
 However, mentor pushed me to continue and take increasing risks.
-I started disrobing after coming home from evenings out which I was in no mood to do.
-It was also very risky because the boyfriend was there.
-A bunch of times I was forced to do these evening performances, and I’m so lucky I was not seen by anyone but her, as far as I know.
+I started “performing” after coming home from evenings out which I was in no mood to do.
+It was very risky as there were more people in the household than just her.

 Also, whenever I stood close to the window, I was visible to several residences.
-I always monitored the outside environment when I did this, but someone could be looking out their window, and it might be hard for me to notice.
+I always monitored the outside environment, but someone could be looking out their window, and it might be hard for me to notice.
 One morning this happened, and I noticed too late.

-In a residence across the street, two women were watching and they retreated when they saw me look their way.
-I immediately stopped my performance and made sure I couldn’t be seen by them.
-However, a short time later, a vehicle pulled up in front of my neighbor’s apartment.
+Across the street, two women were watching and retreated when they saw me look their way.
+I immediately stopped and short time later, a vehicle pulled up in front of my neighbor’s apartment.

 The guy eyed my place before getting out and knocking on my neighbor’s door.
 She stepped outside and they talked for a few minutes.
 She had an expression of deep concern the entire time.
 She did not smile or appear at ease.
 Was this guy a plainclothes policeman?